geotools/geotools/docs/user/welcome/eclipse.rst

      <classpathentry exported="true" kind="lib"
                      path="gt2-2.4-RC0/gt2-api-2.4-RC0.jar"
                      sourcepath="gt2-2.4-RC0-src.zip"/>
-6. You can quickly cut and paste sourcepath="gt2-2.4-RC0-src.zip" for the rest of the gt2 jars.
+6. You can quickly cut and paste ``sourcepath="gt2-2.4-RC0-src.zip"`` for the rest of the GeoTools jars.